Jhansi Junction railway station: History

-The railway station was built by the British in the late 1880s.
-After a long survey of three places the current site was selected for the station.
-The station has a massive fort-like building painted in maroon and off-white.
+The railway station was constructed by the British administration in the late 1880s following extensive surveys to select an optimal junction for Central India's expanding rail network.
+The main station building features a distinctive, fort-like architectural design painted in maroon and off-white.

-During ancient times, Jhansi was a stronghold of the Chandela Rajput kings and was known as Balwant Nagar.
-However, it lost importance in the 11th century after the decline of the Chandela dynasty.
-It rose in prominence in the 17th century when Raja Bir Singh Deo of Orchha State constructed the Jhansi Fort in 1613.
+During historical times, the region was known as Balwant Nagar under the Chandela dynasty before losing regional dominance in the 11th century.
+The settlement regained geopolitical significance in 1613 when Raja Bir Singh Deo of Orchha constructed the Jhansi Fort.